 Charos Santos, a victim of incest who’s disallowed by her father-lover from leaving the family with her husband, dreams of heing a bride in a house full of running water in Mike de Leon’s Kisapmata.

 Rural migrant William Martinez arrives at Rizal Park for the first time and meets an entire range of offbeat characters, some of whom had appeared in previous Ishmael Bernal films, in the same director’s Pabling.

 Rudy Fernandez shares a tender moment with his bride Tetchie Agbayani on their wedding night, both blissfully unaware of the politically inflected violence that will soon rip their town, family, and marriage apart in Romy Suzara’s Pepeng Shotgun.

 Annoyed at how her colleagues hold their mama-san Mary Walter in such high regard, Alicia Alonso reminds her of how traumatically she had been introduced to a life of prostitution in Mel Chionglo’s Playgirl.

 Johnny Delgado decides to kill his nymphomaniac wife Gina Alajar and himself after realizing that their shared guilt in murdering one of her lovers will forever haunt them in Laurice Guillen’s Salome.

-After investing so much in her prize cock that friends and family abandon her, Nora Aunor discovers to her dismay that it can’t win a major derby and mourns its death in front of cockfight observers in Pablo Santiago’s Annie Sabungera.
+After investing so much in her prize cock that friends and family abandon her, Nora Aunor discovers to her dismay that it can’t win a major derby and mourns its death in front of cockfight onlookers in Pablo Santiago’s Annie Sabungera.